 Are Maltesers halal?

 The good news you’ve been waiting for – yes, Maltesers are indeed Halal.
-Taking a look at the ingredients below you can see that there is no alcohol or prohibited animal products used in the production of Maltesers and they are therefor considered halal.
+Taking a look at the ingredients below you can see that there is no alcohol or prohibited animal products used in the production of Maltesers and they are therefore considered halal.

 Maltesers Ingredients:

-Sugar, Skimmed Milk Powder, Cocoa Butter, Glucose Syrup, Barley Malt Extract, Cocoa Mass, Palm Fat, Lactose and Protein from Whey (from Milk),Emulsifiers (Soya Lecithin, E492),Wheat Flour, Palm Kernel Fat, Palm Kernel Oil, Raising Agents (E341, E500, E501),Wheat Gluten, Salt, Glazing Agent (Pectins),Natural Vanilla Extract, Milk Chocolate contains Milk Solids 14% minimum, Milk Chocolate contains Vegetable Fats in addition to Cocoa Butter
+Sugar, Skimmed Milk Powder, Cocoa Butter, Glucose Syrup, Barley Malt Extract, Cocoa Mass, Palm Fat, Lactose and Protein from Whey (from Milk), Emulsifiers (Soya Lecithin, E492), Wheat Flour, Palm Kernel Fat, Palm Kernel Oil, Raising Agents (E341, E500, E501), Wheat Gluten, Salt, Glazing Agent (Pectins), Natural Vanilla Extract, Milk Chocolate contains Milk Solids 14% minimum, Milk Chocolate contains Vegetable Fats in addition to Cocoa Butter

 Where can I buy Maltesers?